hakanai/haqua/README.markdown

 * Popup sets its JList background to match the popup itself.
 * Text field on editable combo boxes lines up properly with the button.
   (ComboBoxPaintingTest)
+* Text field on editable combo boxes is no longer painted in the wrong location when component orientation is right-to-left.

 JProgressBar: